Afrokk/ZipState.rest/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-An REST API built on the WSGI server platform that gives details like State, Country, IRS SOI Code, Longitude/Latitude & much more from a given ZIP code.
+A REST API built on the WSGI server platform that gives details like State, Country, IRS SOI Code, Longitude/Latitude & much more from a given ZIP code.

 Gives the following information from a particular US zip code:
     <ul>